jpuri/react-draft-wysiwyg/README.md

 - Configurable behavior for RTL and Spellcheck.
 - Support for placeholder.
 - Support for WAI-ARIA Support attributes.
+- Using editor as controlled or un-controlled React component.
 - Support to convert Editor Content to HTML, JSON, Markdown.

 ## Installing